 “I’m interested how can I commit a bank robbery holding up the bank and getting away with loot of something that you cannot even touch”

 The funniest part of the interview is when Herzog needs an explainer on Pokemon Go.
-He does not think it is moronic just that it is not for him, at least not as real as the human connection.
-Talking about virtual reality, he still prefers it when you get on your two feet and encounter the world, and others face to face.
+He does not think the game is moronic, only that it is not for him, at least not as real as the human connection.
+Talking about virtual reality, he still prefers it when you get on your two feet and encounter the world and others face to face.

 OK guys.
 Since you asked.
 Here is audio of Herzog saying the word “Pokemon.”
 Good night. pic.twitter.com/mUCz1Sj2Jy